vstoykovbg/doubleslow/README.md

 Some enthusiasts can even implement additional ("stage zero") key stretching (with some low-RAM intensive key stretching functions, on very old computers or microcontrollers).
 It's more difficult to hide malware inside ancient computers or simple microcontrollers.

-For the "zero" stage a simple (or "scientific") calculator can be used (you need to remember or write down the algorithm).

 Don't forget to make a backup of the script, along with your salt and settings (number of iterations, RAM usage).
 Future versions may not be compatible!

 The salt used by the `doubleslow-base.py` can be in different formats: